Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.6 (2020-09-17) =
+* Compatibility with WordPress 5.5
+* Fixed bug about copying comments in WordPress 5.5
+* Check user permission when adding option to the bulk actions dropdown list
+* Improved update notice to be displayed only on selected screens when updating from < 3.2.5
+* Updated template tag documentation link
+* Added missing gettext to "Subscribe" button

+= 3.2.5 (2020-07-07) =
+* First release from Yoast
+* Accessibility improvements to the settings page
+* Accessibility improvements to the "Show original item" metabox
+* Accessibility improvements to the "Show original item" check box in Quick Edit
+* duplicate_post_blacklist_filter deprecated in favor of duplicate_post_excludelist_filter

+= 3.2.4 (2019-12-10) =
+* Options to show original item in post list (in a column or alongside post states) or in a metabox in the edit screen
+* Accessibility improvements
+* Small other fixes

 = 3.2.3 (2019-07-10) =
 * Fixes incompatibility with previous versions of CF7